Ly0n/awesome-optics/README.md

 ### Software for Optical Design and Drawings

 - [Prysm](https://github.com/brandondube/prysm) - Integrated modeling, phase retrieval, segmented systems, polynomials and fitting, sequential raytracing.
+- [pyOpTools](https://github.com/cihologramas/pyoptools/) - A set of python modules that allow to simulate the behavior of optical systems
 - [PyZDDE](https://github.com/xzos/PyZDDE) - Python Zemax Dynamic Data Exchange.
 - [Inkscape-raytracing](https://github.com/damienBloch/inkscape-raytracing) - An extension for Inkscape that makes it easier to draw optical diagrams.
 - [ComponentLibrary](http://www.gwoptics.org/ComponentLibrary/) - A free, open collection of images for drawing diagrams related to laser optics, including many optics but also electronic components.